-The fortress of Zeelandia behaved as a real citadel for the city of Tayouan that was very flourishing in the thirties and the capital of a real colonial expansion in the island.
-In recent years excavations have allowed us to know more about the Chinese and VOC trade in the 17th century.
+Fort Zeelandia functioned as a real citadel for the city of Tayouan, and even of the Dutch factory, that was very flourishing in the thirties, and acted as capital for the colonial expansion in the island.
+In recent years excavations have allowed us to know more about the foundations of the fort.
 Probably the first application in Taiwan of the Ground Penetrating Radar (GPR) system to archeological research was done in this fortress of Anping.
-The research was conducted by the team of Prof. Der-her Lee (李德河) from the Department of Civil Engineering of National Chenggong University (成功大學土木系).
+The research was conducted by the team of Prof. Der-her Lee (李 德河) from the Department of Civil Engineering of National Chenggong University (成功大學土木系).
 They were able to identify which parts of the underground structures of the castle still exist.